JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 three.
 With my love and respects–and I can’t find it in my conscience to take a poor girl’s savings, when she may want them herself.”

-“I can’t find it in MY conscience, ma’am, to give the money back,” says Sergeant Cuff.
+“I can’t find it in _My_ conscience, ma’am, to give the money back,” says Sergeant Cuff.
 “You have as good as made her a present of the things–you have indeed.”